hdsdi3g/medialib/ffprobejaxb/README.md

 ## Add new XSDs, after a new ffmpeg release

+You can found a new XSD on `./doc/ffprobe.xsd` FFmpeg git repository.

 This documentation is only for *ffprobe-jaxb* maintenance.

 > If the new XSD is the same at the most recent in the `old xsd refs` directory.